mozilla/application-services/components/ads-client/docs/usage-swift.md

 3. `client_default_ttl` — configured on `MozAdsCacheConfig`.

 If the effective TTL resolves to 0 seconds (e.g. `Cache-Control: max-age=0`), the response is not cached.
+The resolved TTL is capped at 7 days regardless of source.

 ### Configuring The Cache